HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The branch external instruction branches to a segment relative location in another code segment.
-The target address is built from the segment register in field "a" and the base register "b" to which the low sign extended offset is added.
+The target address is built from the segment register in field "a" and the base register "b" to which the sign extended offset is added.
 If code translation is disabled, the offset is the absolute physical address and the "a" field ignored.
 The return offset is stored in "r", the return segment Id in SR0.

 Since the BE instruction is a segment base relative branch, a branch to page with a different privilege level is possible.
 A branch from a lower level to a higher level result in an instruction protection trap.
 A branch from a higher privilege to a lower privilege level results in adjusting the privilege level in the status register.
 Otherwise, the privilege level remains unchained.